 Kellen O'Keefe will be one of our independent directors as of the effective date of the registration statement of which this prospectus forms a part.
 Since July 2019, Mr. O'Keefe has served as the Chief Strategy Officer of Flower One Holdings Inc. (CSE:FONE; OTCQX:FLOOF), a cannabis cultivation, production, processing and custom packaging company.
+Since January 2013, he has served as an advisor to MedPOINT Management, Inc., which provides managed care management services to independent physician associations and hospitals.
 From January 2016 to June 2019, Mr. O'Keefe served as a partner and Senior Vice President of Business Development at MedMen Enterprises, which owns and operates cannabis facilities in the greater Los Angeles area.
-Between September 2012 and January 2016, he served as Director of Business Development at Engage BDR, an advertising company.
+Between March 2015 and November 2015, he served as Director of Business Development at Engage BDR, an advertising company.
 From September 2011 to September 2012, Mr. O'Keefe served as the Director of Business Development of Rocket Frog Games LLC, a B2B social casino provider.
-From May 2008 to September 2011, Mr. O'Keefe was the West Coast Account Director for Voice Media Group, a media and technology company.
-Mr. O'Keefe is a co-Founder of Learn to Ride, which develops experiences for celebrities and children suffering from chronic and/or life threatening conditions.
-Mr. O'Keefe received a Bachelor of Science in Business Administration and Management from Arizona State University.
+From May 2008 to September 2011, Mr. O'Keefe is a co-Founder of Learn to Ride, which develops experiences for celebrities and children suffering from chronic and/or life threatening conditions.
+Mr. O'Keefe received a Bachelor of Science in Business Administration and Management from University of Arizona.
 Mr. O'Keefe is well qualified to serve as a director due to his extensive business development experience.